kellertobias/televisionstudio/README.md

 The tally system consists out of:

 - Tally Server: `/hardware/tally-server`
-- Tally Client Firmware: `/hardware/tally-lora-client/lora-node`
-- Tally Client PCB: `/hardware/tally-lora-client/pcb`
+- Tally Client Firmware & Hardware: `/hardware/tally-lora-client`

 More information on this is in the README.md in the `/hardware/tally-lora-client` folder